Terminator: Dark Fate: Development

 By December 2013, Skydance Productions was planning for Terminator Genisys to be the start of a new trilogy of films.
-The Genisys sequels were scheduled for release on May 19, 2017 and June 29, 2018.
+The Genisys sequels were scheduled for release on May 19, 2017, and June 29, 2018.
 For the second film in the planned trilogy, actor Arnold Schwarzenegger was to reprise his role as the T-800.
 Terminator Genisys was produced by Skydance founder David Ellison and was released in 2015, but its disappointing box-office performance stalled the development of the planned trilogy.
 Dana Goldberg, the chief creative officer for Skydance, said in October 2015 that she "wouldn't say [the franchise is] on hold, so much as re-adjusting".
 According to Goldberg, despite Genisys' disappointing domestic performance, the company was happy with its worldwide numbers and still intended to make new films.
 Production of a sequel would begin no earlier than 2016 because the company planned market research to determine its direction after Genisys.
-The Genisys sequels were ultimately cancelled.
+The Genisys sequels were ultimately canceled.

-Tim Miller and Ellison talked about Miller eventually directing a new Terminator film after completing Deadpool 2.
+Tim Miller and Ellison talked about Miller eventually directing a new Terminator film after completing Deadpool 2 (2018).
 When Miller left the Deadpool 2 project in October 2016, he took on the Terminator film as his next project instead.
 At the request of Miller, franchise creator James Cameron subsequently joined the project.
 Cameron had directed and co-written the first two Terminator films, and Miller, through his company Blur Studio, had previously worked with Cameron.
 Ellison felt that Genisys could have been better, so he recruited Cameron as a fellow producer in hopes of creating a better film.
-Cameron was intrigued by Ellison's proposal to make a direct sequel to Terminator 2: Judgment Day (1991), ignoring the events of Terminator 3: Rise of the Machines (2003), Terminator Salvation (2009) and Terminator Genisys.
+Cameron was intrigued by Ellison's proposal to make a sequel to Terminator 2: Judgment Day (1991), ignoring the events of Terminator 3: Rise of the Machines (2003), Terminator Salvation (2009), and Terminator Genisys.
 Cameron said "we're pretending the other films were a bad dream.
 Or an alternate timeline, which is permissible in our multi-verse."
 Other filmmakers on the project had suggested making the film without Schwarzenegger, but Cameron disliked the idea as he and Schwarzenegger were friends.
 Cameron agreed to produce the film on the condition that Schwarzenegger be involved.
 As producer, Cameron was involved in pre-production and script work, and also provided his input on the project.
 Miller felt that audiences had "lost hope" in the franchise following the last three films.
 He believed that Cameron's involvement would serve as a "seal of quality" which would convince fans that the franchise "was going to be handled at least in a way that the original filmmaker would want".